Conductor materials

 PTFE (polytetrafluoroethylene, Teflon) jacket per MIL-W-16878.
 Lowest dielectric constant of the practical wire insulators (2.1 vs PVC’s…

-Litz Wire Construction
+Litz Construction (Individually-Insulated Strand Bundle)

-Gold-Plated Copper
+Gold-Plated Copper (Contact Surface, Not Conductor)

-Silver-Plated Copper (SPC)
+Silver-Plated Copper (SPC) — Skin-Effect Optimized